galantelab/fredy/README.md

 -y | Filter to considered and chimeric event (default [50% overlap of the event in the exon] or strict [50% overlap of the event in the exon and in the exon in the event])

 ### Coding
 Freddie finds the new transcripts that can be encoded through the coding subcommand.
-In it, the RNASamba tool is used to through machine learning calculates the probability of the transcripts being translated into protein.
-In this module we considered as potentially translated only those with >= 90% chance of being protein-coding.
+The RNASamba tool is utilized to employ machine learning algorithms in order to calculate the probability of each transcript being translated into protein.
+In this module, we only consider transcripts with a probability of 90% or higher as potentially protein-coding.

 The output file is a fasta file with amino acid sequence of potentially coding transcripts.